diamondzxc/WBcollections.github.io/wp-content/plugins/elementskit-lite/readme.txt

 == Description ==

+### **ATTENTION:** ElementsKit  2.0 Out with huge code optimisation and speed optimization.
+If you faced any issue please contact our team    [from here](https://help.wpmet.com/)  ###

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ECFC0QregXg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-ElementsKit is an ultimate All in one addon for Elementor Page Builder.
+ElementsKit is an ultimate All in one addons for Elementor Page Builder.
 It includes most comprehensive modules, such as Header Footer Builder, Mega Menu Builder Layoutkit etc under the one hood.
 It has 55+ custom widgets to create any sites with ease.
 It has some most unique and powerful custom controls for Elementor, such as Image Picker, Ajax Select2, Advanced Widget and many more.
 Why do you need multiple plugins?
 Where everything under the one hood?

-**Elements kit** Elementor Addon have Exclusive features that blow your mind.
+**Elements kit** Elementor Addon has Exclusive features that blow your mind.
 Like our Mega Menu Builder, Header and Footer Builder layout library, One Page Scroll, Sticky Content, Parallax Effects, you will get tons of Premium features that you have never imagined.

 [ **Check our Live Demos** ](http://go.wpmet.com/ekitpro)